Skip to main content

 Caring for an aging loved one is a journey filled with a mix of emotions and responsibilities.
 It's important to build a strong support network that includes family, friends, and professionals who can provide assistance and encouragement.
 Consider reaching out to local community resources that offer respite care or guidance.

 Support groups can also be incredibly beneficial.
-They allow you to connect with others who truly understand the challenges you face, share valuable advice and find comfort in knowing you are not alone in this journey.
+They allow you to connect with others who truly understand the challenges you face, share valuable advice, and find comfort in knowing you are not alone in this journey.
 Gathering diverse perspectives and support can help make the caregiving experience more manageable and fulfilling.
-Our Vice President of Resident Programs and Memory Care, Paula Harder, hosts a virtual caregiver support group every third Monday of the month.
+Our Vice President of Resident Programs and Memory Care, Paula Harder, hosts a Virtual Caregiver Support Group every fourth Monday of the month.

 If you are interested in joining our Virtual Caregiver Support group, RSVP for the next meeting today.